wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

 -   channel (string): Full name of the channel the video is uploaded on
 -   channel_id (string): Id of the channel
 -   channel_follower_count (numeric): Number of followers of the channel
+-   channel_is_verified (boolean): Whether the channel is verified on the platform
 -   location (string): Physical location where the video was filmed
 -   duration (numeric): Length of the video in seconds
 -   duration_string (string): Length of the video (HH:mm:ss)